 - In a medium bowl, stir together the dressing ingredients and set aside.

 - Rinse the broccoli and the flowerette ends into bite-sized pieces (discard the stems).
 Place the broccoli in a large bowl.
 Add the onions.
 Add just enough of the dressing to coat the broccoli- add a little, toss, add a little more- until you have coated the broccoli lightly with the dressing (you may not use it all).
 Add the tomatoes, raisins, cashews and bacon.
 Gently toss to blend all of the ingredients evenly.
 Add more dressing, if needed (only if the salad is looking dry).
 Refrigerate until ready to serve.
 Can be prepared up to a few hours in advance, but it's best to toss with the dressing about an hour before serving.

-- *Nutritional information was computed using "Light Mayonnaise."
+- Nutritional information and WW Points were calculated using "Light Mayonnaise."